Yasaka-jinja Shrine 八坂神社

 The main hall is nearly 360 years old

-Yasaka Jinja is popular with those praying for beauty and wealth
+Yasaka-jinja Shrine is popular with those praying for beauty and wealth

 How to Get There

 Access the shrine by bus, taxi or train from Kyoto Station .

 A bus from Kyoto Station will take you directly to the shrine's entrance.
 You can also use the train and enjoy the short walk from Gion-Shijo or Kyoto Kawaramachi stations.
 Alternatively, take a taxi if you are short on time.

 - View the traditional Gion-zukuri architecture as you stroll the shrine grounds

 - Visit after dark to enjoy the many lanterns that illuminate the shrine